StSchwerdtfeger/Stat-o-Sphere-Tutorials-NOS/README.md

 # Stat-o-Sphere-Tutorials BEM

-Material that I produced for the editorial collection 'Stat-o-Sphere', published via 'Berlin Exchange Medicine' as a project of members of editor section IV data and statistics.
+Material that I produced for the editorial collection 'Stat-o-Sphere', published via 'Berlin Exchange Medicine' as a project of members of editors of section IV data and statistics.

 ## Collection Page @ BEM:
 https://journal.medicine.berlinexchange.de/statosphere